radeksulc/ibm-process-mining/ibm-process-mining-traditional-installation.md

 # Installation of IBM Process Mining V2.0 - Traditional on RHEL

-> Disclaimer: This document does not replace official IBM Process Mining documentation which is available at https://www.ibm.com/docs/en/process-mining/.
+> Disclaimer: This document does not replace the official IBM Process Mining documentation which is available at https://www.ibm.com/docs/en/process-mining/.
 Use the documentation for planning and executing the installation.

 ## Installation information
 - Date of installation: March 26, 2025